leifb/redis-request-broker/README.md

 [![Build Status](https://travis-ci.org/leifb/redis-request-broker.svg?branch=master)](https://travis-ci.org/leifb/redis-request-broker)

-A request broker based on the redis PUB / SUB system.
+A request broker and message broker based on the redis PUB / SUB system.
 This package can be used for the communication of distributed systems when one service needs to request data from another.

-Requests will be send to only one worker.
+Clients will send requests to only one worker.
 If no worker is currently idle, the request will be queued and picked up as soon as one becomes available.
 Workers always handle only one request at a time.

+Publishers send messages to all susbcribers that are currently listening.

 ## Goals